Nominate a Student

 The Koyl Cup, which was named after 1911 graduate Charles Koyl, was first presented in 1914.
 The award goes to a junior man who has shown the most progress in leadership, service, and academic achievement.

-Maurice Harold Hunter Leadership Scholarship:
+Maurice Harold Hunter Leadership Scholarship (may come with a monetary award):

 This award was created in honor of Captain Maurice Harold Hunter, class of 1941, who was killed in action in Burma during World War II.
 The award is presented to a junior man from the state of Oregon who has made the most notable contributions through their own achievements, and exhibited qualities of scholarship and leadership among their fellow students.
 This award includes a small scholarship.
 Amount is subject to availability of funds.